pforret/jekyll.forret.com/_posts/2025/2025-10-26-mythical-agent-month.md

 A fundamental tension exists between the goals of a human architect and an AI agent:

-* Human Architect: Strives for cohesion: long-term maintainability, consistent patterns, and clean abstractions.
+* Human Architect: Strives for **cohesion**: long-term maintainability, consistent patterns, and clean abstractions.
-* AI Agent: Is optimized for completion: providing a syntactically correct and immediate solution to the user's prompt.
+* AI Agent: Is optimized for **completion**: providing a syntactically correct and immediate solution to the user's prompt.

 ### C. "Vibe Coding" as the Enemy of Integrity